aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 2.4.
 Basic Accelerator Configuration

 1. You can use the [`config.example.json`](../../reference-artifacts/config.example.json) or [`config.lite-example.json`](../../reference-artifacts/config.lite-example.json) files as base
-   - Use the version from the Github code branch you are deploying from as some parameters change over time
+   - IMPORTANT: Use the version from the Github code branch you are deploying from as some parameters change over time.
+The master branch is NOT the current release.
    - On upgrades, compare your deployed configuration file with the latest branch configuration file for any new or changed parameters
    - These configuration files can be used, as-is, with only minor modification to successfully deploy the standard architecture
-   - These files are described in more detail [here](./customization-index.md)
+   - The config file and customization options are described in more detail [here](./customization-index.md)
+   - Additional sample configuration files will be made available on this page
 2. At minimum, you MUST update the AWS account names and email addresses in the sample file:

-   1. For existing accounts, they must match identically to the account names and email addresses defined in AWS Organizations;
+   1. For existing accounts, they _must_ match identically to both the account names and email addresses defined in AWS Organizations;
    2. For new accounts, they must reflect the new account name/email you want created;
    3. All new AWS accounts require a unique email address which has never before been used to create an AWS account;
    4. When updating the budget notification email addresses within the example, a single email address for all is sufficient;
-   5. For a test deployment, the remainder of the values can be used as-is.
+   5. For a test deployment, the remainder of the values can be used as-is;
+   6. While it is generally supported, we recommend not adding more than 1 or 2 workload accounts to the config file during the initial deployment as it will increase risks of hitting a limit.
+Once the Accelerator is successfully deployed, add the additional accounts to the config file and rerun the state machine.

 3. A successful deployment requires VPC access to 7 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 7 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager, kms).
 4. When deploying to regions other than ca-central-1, you need to: